Welcome to our firm. My story is that I came to Idaho because my grandfather always said that Coeur d'Alene was "paradise."

-After great experiences at Phillips Exeter Academy, Stanford and Cornell Law School, I was in the process of choosing where to settle down.
+After great experiences at Stanford University and Cornell Law School, I was in the process of choosing where to settle down.
 My father was a career US Army officer from Portland, Oregon and our family had relocated 14 times.
 My intent was to return to the western US after school, and Coeur d'Alene, Idaho offered significant opportunities.
 When I related my plans to my father, he told me that my grandfather had traveled often throughout the Northwest on business, and always said that Coeur d'Alene was "paradise."

 That was good enough for me to make the move to Coeur d'Alene, sight unseen.
 In 1992, I joined Merrill Lynch as a financial advisor and participated in opening the Coeur d'Alene office.
 After over 20 memorable years with Merrill Lynch, I elected to open my own investment business in 2013 through Wagstaff Financial in the LPL Financial network.

 Wagstaff Financial - What We Do and Whom We Serve

 Our firm helps clients pursue their goals through financial investments, including stocks, bonds and mutual funds.
 We provide a wide spectrum of investment strategies and advice for multi-generation families, retired investors, and business, healthcare and other professionals.
 Our practice extends to various states throughout the nation.

 Our 45 years of business experience in Coeur d'Alene gives us the extensive background to plan for complex issues which our clients face.
 These areas of focus include investment portfolios, retirement and estate strategies, credit and lending, education funding and philanthropy.
 We also suggest investments to generate the cash flows our clients look for in their lives.
 LPL and Wagstaff Financial do not provide tax or legal advice.
 We are grateful to our clients for entrusting their investments with us.